azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 OK, your local directory is now initialised, but as you have no current terraform.tfstate file then your plan will show that all of the resources will be created.

 We will be dealing with state in more detail in the next lab but if you open your local terraform.tfstate file in vscode then you will notice that it is a text file containing a small amount of JSON data.
+It has no knowledge of the resources that have already been created in the prior labs.

 If you have installed the Azure Storage extension for vscode then we can copy the contents of the terraform.tfstate file in out Cloud Shell file area.

-Click on the Azure logo on the left, and then navigate to your cloud shell storage account, which will be prefixed with cs.
-If you then drill into the File Share within it then you will find the share used by Cloud Shell for the ~/clouddrive area.
-Navigate within that to the citadel-terraform folder.
-This is where you have been syncing your .tf files to date.
-Click on the terraform.tfstate file:
+* Click on the Azure logo on the left to open the Storage extension
+* Navigate to your Cloud Shell storage account, which will be prefixed with cs
+* Drill into the File Share within it
+* Find the share used by Cloud Shell for the ~/clouddrive area
+* Navigate within that to the citadel-terraform folder
+    * This is where you have been syncing your .tf files to date
+* Click on the terraform.tfstate file:

 ![clouddrive terraform.tfstate](/workshops/terraform/images/clouddrive-terraform.tfstate.png)

 This contains the full state of our environment as this is where we have been running the terraform commands during labs 1-4.

-* Copy out the contents of the clouddrive terraform.tfstate file (`CTRL-A, CTRL-C`) and close it (`CTRL-W`)
+* Copy out the contents of the clouddrive terraform.tfstate file (`CTRL-A, CTRL-C`)
+* Close the tab with the clouddrive terraform.tfstate (`CTRL-W`)
-* Open the local terraform.tfstate file
+* Open your the local terraform.tfstate file
 * Replace the contents of the file with the clipboard (`CTRL-A, CTRL-V`)
-* Save the local file
+* Save the local file (`CTRL-S`)

 OK, you have manually copied the state in.

-* Reopen the integrated console (`CTRL-')
+* Reopen the integrated console (`CTRL-`)
 * Rerun the `terraform plan` step

-You should see that everything is up to date and no changes are required.
+You should see that everything is up to date and known and that no changes are planned.

 ## Multi-tenancy

 For a standard multi-tenancy environment then you will need to create a service principal per subscription and then create a provider block for each terraform folder.
 (The provider stanza can be in any of the .tf files, but provider.tf is common.)

-This is very flexible and limits user errors with admins running commands whilst in the wrong context.
+Having a separate terraform folder per customer or environment with its own provider.tf files is very flexible.
+It also mitigates common admin errors such as terraform commands being run whilst in the wrong context.

-There is another argument that you can specify in the provider block that could be of use in a customer environment where they want to configure a deployment across multiple subscriptions.
+There is another less frequently used argument that you can specify in the provider block called **alias**.

+Using aliases can be of use in a customer environment where they want to configure a deployment across multiple subscriptions.
 Let's take the example of customer with one subscription for the core services and another for the devops team.
 If you do not have an alias specified in a provider block then that is your default provider, so adding aliases creates additional providers.
 You can then specify that provider alias in your resource stanzas.
 For example:

 ```ruby
 provider "azurerm" {